Shay Lahon DS, ’14

 What is making you feel grateful today?

-If you could travel anywhere for a 1-month adventure, where would you go?
+If you could travel anywhere, where would it be and why?

 In my junior year at Union College, I had the opportunity to travel to India on a mini-term abroad.
 For three weeks I traveled with fellow students from Delhi, to Mumbai, touring through Agra, Haridwar, Jaipur, Bagru and Goa.
 This term abroad experience was a total culture shock!
 India was absolutely amazing, and if I could travel anywhere, I would love to travel back to that region of Asia.
 I would further explore Northern and Southern India, as well as travel from India through Thailand and Cambodia.